The Right Fit

 Interns will be entitled to receive an honorarium during their period of internship with us.

-For 2019, we are running five structured internships programmes from May to September and accept on average 50 interns per intake.
+For 2021, we are running four structured internships programmes from May to August and accept on average 50 interns per intake.
 We try to accommodate as many internship applications as we can but we do have to contend with space constraints.

 We don't have fixed criteria when assessing internship applications and will consider each application holistically.
 While a strong academic performance would stand an applicant in good stead, we also consider other aspects such as an applicant's interests, extra-curricular activities and leadership roles.